fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ## Queries

-The `query` YAML file controls queries in Fleet.
+The `queries` YAML file controls queries in Fleet.

 You can define one or more queries in the same file with `---`.